Gabeperson/mineshare/README.md

 using raw TCP TLS on port 443.
 The proxy server assigns a 3-word randomized id to the server from the [EFF large word list](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) with 7776 words.
 Since there's 3 words, it is HIGHLY unlikely ($\frac{1}{7776^3}$ or ~$`2.13*10^{-10}\%`$ chance) for any malicious users to guess a server id.
 Then the proxy sends this to the server, which will display it.
+It also sends the ed25519 public key, which is used later for authenticating the server.

 Once a client connects to the proxy with this server ID, the proxy parses the "hello" packet for the hostname.
-Using this hostname, the client is matched to the correct server, and the server is sent a client ID, which is a 128-bit randomly generated number, and also the ed25519 verification key.
+Using this hostname, the client is matched to the correct server, and the server is sent a client ID, which is a 128-bit randomly generated number.
 The server then initiates another TCP request to the server, this time on a custom port (default 25564), and performs an authenticated diffie-hellman exchange using the ed25519 verification key from before.
 Using this shared secret and aes-gcm-siv, it encrypts the 128-bit ID and sends it over.

 By doing this, we can ensure that no MITM can happen.
 See the `dhauth` module in the `src/lib.rs` file for more details (Is there an easier & better way of doing this?
 Probably.
-Oh well, it works)
+But it works, and it's secure, so :shrug:)

 The proxy then decrypts this aes-gcm-siv encrypted ID using its own shared secret and connects the client stream and the server stream.
 The server also creates a connection to the MC server.